 Mount Kenya routes

-The main peaks themselves are all grouped together in the middle of the mountain.
+The main peaks themselves are grouped together in the middle of the mountain.
 They are the remains of the volcanic magma that solidified in the main vent.
-All the different routes, therefore, converge on a roughly circular path (the Summit Circuit) that goes in a circle round the main peaks.
+All the different routes, therefore, converge on a roughly circular path (the Summit Circuit) round the main peaks.
 If we ignore the routes up the technical climbing peaks, there are only really two main routes up to Point Lenana (the highest trekking peak) from the Summit Circuit.
 So whichever route you take to the summit circuit, it is almost certain that you will use one of these two routes from there up to Point Lenana.

 The main routes up to the summit circuit are shown below, along with some brief information.

 |Name||Starting From||Distance||Start Altitude|

 Statistically about 15,000 people climb the mountain every year and the vast majority go to Pt Lenana at 4985 metres, the third peak on the mountain which is moderately easy to reach.
 The technical peaks of Nelion and Batian attract just a few hundred each year.

 Of the walkers, about 90% climb via the Naro Moru, Sirimon and Chogoria routes.
 They therefore have staffed park gates and facilities at the camps including huts and Rangers.
 The other routes - Burguret, Kamweti and Timau - attract about 5% of the total number and are much more wild with basic facilities and camping only.